 Better yet, if you’re an avid Starbucks drinker, bring your reusable hot or cold cup to the Parks and get a small discount on your morning latte while being a little kinder to Mother Earth.

-Or bring a reusable one.
-We know skipping straws entirely can be tough, but with so many reusable straw options these days, this is a great alternative to using plastic ones.
+Instead bring reusable ones.
+We know skipping straws or the endless supply of plastic ware entirely can be tough, but with so many options these days, this is a great alternative to using plastic ones.
 We like these ones, because they are super portable, convenient and inexpensive.
+And you can grab reusable bamboo utensils anywhere, but if you’re looking for a budget friendly option, you can grab a 2 pack of reusable flatware and straws for under 12 bucks here.

 Take the Disney Transportation